 Danny Hernandez ’08 (B.A., University of San Diego, M.T.S., Boston College) joined the faculty in 2016, and teaches Spanish 1, Advanced Spanish II, and Spanish III.
 He also serves as the assistant Cross Country coach.
 Danny has had a rich history with the Basilian Fathers having graduated from both St. Anne Catholic School in 2004 and St. Thomas High School in 2008.
 While in the Jesuit Volunteer Corps, he taught at Brooklyn Jesuit Prep in Brooklyn, NY.

-Lorin Lee (B A., M.A. in Asian Cultures and Languages from The University of Texas at Austin) teaches Mandarin at St. Thomas.
+Lorin Lee (B A., M.A. in Asian Cultures and Languages from The University of Texas at Austin) joined St. Thomas in 2017.
+In addition to teaching Mandarin, she also works in the LEC as a math tutor, helping students with Algebra 1 to Pre-Calculus.
 In addition to her UT degrees, Lorin has studied at Zhejiang University of Technology in China and National Chengchi University in Taiwan.
 She has taught Chinese to students of all ages, and has also had the privilege of teaching English in South Korea as a Fulbright scholar.

 Emma Pluquet (B.A, Université Libre de Bruxelles; Post Graduate Degrees, Université Libre de Bruxelles; Université Catholique de Louvain; M.Ed.
 Nicholls State University) joined the faculty in 2016 and teaches French I, II and III, and AP French Language and Culture.
 Prior teaching assignments include: Lockport Upper Elementary in Louisiana, in addition to the Institute of Continuing Education in Brussels, Ecole Privée à Programmes Belges de Lubumbashi in Republic Democratic of Congo.